coq/coq/doc/sphinx/language/gallina-specification-language.rst

           now foo.
         Abort.

+.. warn:: Unsupported attribute

+   This warning is an error by default.
+It is caused by using a command with some attribute it does not understand.

 ..
 [1]
    This is similar to the expression “*entry* :math:`\{` sep *entry* :math:`\}`” in standard BNF, or “*entry* :math:`(` sep *entry*